ColinOrionChandler/APO-Minor-Planet-Tracking/README.md

 How to acknowledge use:

-- If you use this code, please add the following text: This research used APO Minor Planet Tracking by Colin Orion Chandler.
+- If you use this code, please add the following text: "This research used APO Minor Planet Tracking by Colin Orion Chandler."

 - Please also cite Giorgini 1996 for JPL Horizons, and astropy as appropriate.